nubificus/vaccel-tutorials/lab5/README.md

-# Lab 5 - Writing a plugin/operation for an arbitary function
+# lab 5: writing a plugin/operation for an arbitary function

-This is a rather long lab so it has been seperated in small(er) sections for it to be easily digestable.
+This is a rather long lab so it has been separated in small(er) sections for it to be easily digestable.

 # Creating an operation